 Flamboyant costumed apes crash through the foliage, barking in celebration of their newly secured shelter as they slap and track through the branches.
 All eyes fall on the Four-eyed Turtle as it mindfully tiptoes through this Watershed Protection Forest.
 Asian Unicorns gracefully emerge, making a rare appearance.
 Haitinh Langurs smile from cheek to cheek as Sunda pangolins unroll to the fading fear, poachers are no longer welcome here.

-Acres + Tonnes CO2 Saved
+Acres Saved and Tonnes CO2 Offset

 “The Annamite Lowland Forest is one of the most threatened wild habitats in Vietnam.
 Khe Nuoc Trong is an exceptional example of this type of ecosystem, which has actually remained in good condition when much of the lowland forest has been lost.
 Thanks to the work of our partner Viet Nature Conservation Centre (VNCC) and supporters of the project, we can now ensure that this remarkable example of Vietnamese wilderness receives permanent protection.”